 All the important things to keep your pup healthy!

-Dog Food Your puppy will be used to eating a mixture of proteins in their dry kibble to ensure they are getting all the benefits different proteins can provide.
-Dogs also enjoy a variety of food!
-Your puppy will be eating 2 different proteins with PawTree dry food.
-Your puppy will be coming home with a 5lb bag of Sport Dog Food Bird Dog, which is a whitefish and chicken formula.
-These foods are not available in retail stores.
-This is a food which contains no phytoestrogens (flax, peas, barely), fillers, corn, or gluten and all ingredients are grown and produced in the USA.
-I love the quality of this food.
-You can order bags online and it will be delivered to your home and I recommend setting up AutoShip so you don't need to think about ordering dog food.
+Your puppy will be used to eating a mixture of proteins in their dry kibble to ensure they are getting all the benefits different proteins can provide.
+Your puppy will have been eating Pro Plan Sport 30/20 and we reccomend just setting up an auto ship order every month.
 This is a very high calorie food, so pay attention to the feeding guidelines and activity level on the bag and adjust as you feel is needed.
 It is important to pay attention to how your puppy looks when adjusting food portions.
-Remember Your puppy also has been introduced to some freeze dried raw chicken and salmon, as well as various raw goodies we keep on hand at the house.
-I will be sending you an additional link that will give you a discount code for your first SDF food order when you're getting ready to pick up your puppy.
+Your puppy also has been introduced to some freeze dried raw chicken and salmon, as well as various raw goodies we keep on hand at the house

 If you decide you would like to change brands, it is recommended that you allow your puppy to settle into its new home without transitioning the food it is used to eating for the first month.
 It is very important you find a food without pea protein especially, and if a food contains flaxseed or barley, it isn't listed in the first line of ingredients as phytoestrogens are increasingly linked to thyroid and reproductive issues in dogs.
-Grain Free foods have also been linked to heart issues in dogs, so I always recommend sticking to a healthy grain-inclusive food such as SDF or PawTree.
+Grain Free foods have also been linked to heart issues in dogs, so I always recommend sticking to a healthy grain-inclusive food.